averbraeck/medlabs-heros/docs/1-install.md

 java -jar medlabs-heros-full-2.1.4.jar properties_file [batch|interactive] seed
 ```

 The properties file name defaults to `/default.properties` where the `/` means that the properties file is searched for at the same place where the jar file resides.
-See the location of `default.properties` in the folder structure at item 2 above.
+See the location of `default.properties` in the folder structure at section 1.2 above.

 The second argument is `interactive` or `batch`, and defaults to `interactive`.
 When `batch` is chosen, the model runs without animation and without user input during the run.
-The batch run is explained below at item 5.
+The batch run is explained below in section 1.5.

 The third argument is the seed to use for the random number generators.
 In case of multiple runs that have to be stochastically different, a seed can be chosen on the command line.
 This overrides the seed in the properties file.

-### 5. Batch run
+### 1.5.
+Batch run

 It is possible to run an experiment without animation (which will also run a lot faster than the interactive model).
 When a model starts in batch mode, no animation or user input is requested.
 The `OutputPath` where all model output is placed, is appended with `-seed-###` where `###` is the seed value.
 In this way, many replications can be started in parallel by, e.g., calling (in Linux):